-Responsibilities of the Trustee for the financial statements
+Responsibilities of the trustee for the financial statements

-As explained more fully in the statement of trustee's responsibilities set out on pages 11 and 12, the Trustee is responsible for the preparation of the financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.
+As explained more fully in the statement of trustee's responsibilities set out on page 11, the trustee is responsible for the preparation of the financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.

-The Trustee is also responsible for such internal control as the Trustee determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-The Trustee is also responsible for ensuring that contributions are made to the Scheme in accordance with the Scheme's rules and the recommendation of the actuary.
+The trustee is also responsible for such internal control as the trustee determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The trustee is also responsible for ensuring that contributions are made to the scheme in accordance with the scheme's rules and the recommendation of the actuary.

-In preparing the financial statements, the Trustee is responsible for assessing the Scheme's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustee either intends to wind up the Scheme or has no realistic alternative but to do so.
+In preparing the financial statements, the trustee is responsible for assessing the scheme's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless the trustee either intends to wind up the scheme or has no realistic alternative but to do so.